 Revenues: Approximately $600,000

 We run a 9-month program of environmental and historical field trips and nature-based day camps.
 Our fall season is filled with day camps, field trips, and opportunities for staff development (child development, bow drill fire making, edible plant identification, and much more!).
 In camp, the Lead Counselor position is responsible for leading a camp group of children, mentoring and providing feedback for counselors and CITs, communicating with Schoolhouse staff and camp parents, modeling Schoolhouse values, and ensuring the physical and emotional safety of participants.
 This position will also be responsible for teaching field trips on a variety of environmental and historical topics to students, mostly elementary age.

 A Schoolhouse of Wonder Field Trip Instructor/Camp Lead takes pride and joy in mentoring children through outdoor adventures, games, stories, and songs.
 These individuals can partner energy with patience and responsibility with fun.
 A Field Trip Instructor/Camp Lead is a mentor worth remembering and emulating.

-This position begins late summer or early fall and runs through the end of November with an opportunity to continue into the winter season dependent on performance and funding.
+This part-time position begins early fall and runs through the end of November with an opportunity to continue into the winter, spring, and summer seasons dependent on performance and funding.

 General Responsibilities include but are not limited to: